Wodan58/joy1/doc/JOYimplJOY.md

 -----------------------

 There were a number of functions that still used the old K&R style declarations.
-This define replaces them with the new ANSI syntax (new in 1989).
+This define replaced them with the new ANSI syntax (new in 1989).

 CORRECT_OCTAL_NUMBER
 --------------------